GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/1_Intro_1.md

     [smoothxg::(1-3)::smooth_and_lace] applying local SPOA to 3862 blocks: 78.40% @ 5.77e+01/s elapsed: 00:00:00:52 remain: 00:00:00:14
     ```

-When the job is completed the `seff` command will show a summary report with below details.
+When the job is completed the `nn_seff` command will show a summary report with below details.
 The job has used 785.61 MB memory and taken 7 minuted and 50 seconds to complete.

 !!! terminal "code"